siikamiika/kissanime-rip/README.md

             Using the streaming playlists can save you a lot of time and disk lifetime, but it obviously doesn't work offline and can be a pain to seek on slow connections.
         output:
             Output folder for the playlist files.
-By default is the Anime-Name part of the URL.
+By default is the show name in URL path.

+        Should work on KissCartoon and in case the domain changes, but it's not tested.

 ## Dependencies
 Make sure you have Node.js installed, because cfscrape doesn't want to run without it.